Diversity in Schumpeterian games: Diversity vs. innovation in a Schumpeterian game

 To investigate how the values of $\alpha$ and $\beta$ affect the Schumpeterian state, specifically the fraction of innovators \eqref{q12}, we denote $\xi:=2\cost-\improf$, and assume it is fixed.
 Condition \eqref{sch} imposes that $\xi\in \left(\aprof-3\bprof,2(\aprof-\bprof)\right)$.
 Then the rate of innovators \eqref{q12} in the Schumpeterian state is given by

-Simple calculations (see the proof in Appendix) lead to the following proposition, which describes the effect of changes in parameters $\alpha$ and $\beta$ on the rate of innovators in the Schumpeterian state. \begin{proposition} In the Schumpeterian state $\strat^*=(\stratx_I^*,\stratx_R^*)$, the rate of innovators $\stratx_I^*$ increases if $\aprof$ increases (with $\xi$ and $\bprof$ fixed) or $\bprof$ decreases (with $\xi$ and $\aprof$ fixed). \end{proposition}
+Simple calculations (see the proof in Appendix) lead to the following proposition, which describes the effect of changes in parameters $\alpha$ and $\beta$ on the rate of innovators in the Schumpeterian state.